denten-books/plain-text/2-device.md

 materialist analysis; technique *is*, for Benjamin, a relationship to production [@benjamin_author_1983, 87].

-In making the characteristically Marxist move towards production, Benjamin attempts to bridge what he calls "the sterile dichotomy" between form and content [@benjamin_author_1983, 88].
-The concept of technique brings the arrangement of literary, ideational matter into accordance with its political, matter-bound environment.
-By these means the very concept of the author---what counts as authorship, what is published---connects to the overall structure of the press and the press to the structure of political order.
+In making the characteristically Marxist move towards the idea of production, Benjamin attempts to bridge what he calls "the sterile dichotomy" between form and content [@benjamin_author_1983, 88].
+The concept of technique brings the arrangement of literary, ideational content into accordance with its political, matter-bound environment.
+By these means the very concept of the author---what counts for authorship, what is published---connects to the overall structure of the press and the press to the structure of social order.
 In this way the *idea* of citizen reporters, to take a contemporary example, has the potential to democratize journalism.
-But, as long as the production of newspapers remains under the control of an oligarchy, citizen journalism is bound to remain, in Benjamin's words, "an article of consumption."
-Citizen journalism, in our example, ceases to be a means of production.
-The market dynamics of the existing socio-economic order instead transform the potential for any meaningful political struggle---the struggle for the control of resources---into "comfortable contemplation" [@benjamin_author_1983].
+But, as long as the production of newspapers remains outside of the writer's immediate control, citizen journalism is bound to remain, in Benjamin's words, "an article of consumption."
+The market ultimately transforms the potential for any meaningful political struggle---the struggle for the control of resources---into mere "comfortable contemplation" [@benjamin_author_1983].

 Is it possible then for poetic form to evolve without the corresponding evolution in the economic contexts of literary production?
 It seems not.
-Like Shklovsky, Benjamin sees a small ray of hope in the techniques of poetic enjambment or interruption.
+Like Shklovsky, Benjamin sees a small ray of hope in the techniques of poetic enjambment and interruption.
 Forms like the photo-montage and the epic theater puncture the illusion of artistic unity.
 "Epic theater does not reproduce conditions," he writes.
-It is not mimetic, in other words.
+It is not mimetic.
 It "discloses" and "uncovers."
-The function of the interruption, by which a playwright freezes the scene, for example, serves as a formal break within the structure of the play.
-But it also positions the audience in relation to the action, along with the actors.
+The technique of interruption, by which a playwright freezes the scene, for example, functions to create a caesura within the structure of the play.
+Like Lubbock's detached objectification of the novel, interruption brings attention to the artifice of the art form.
+It positions both the audience and the actor in a particular relation to the structure of theater as an event.
+No longer passive participants, they are invited to suspend the suspension of disbelief.
 The veil is lifted.
-The actors can be seen for what they are: just actors, and the audience for what it is, consumers of pleasurable experiences.
+A measure of discomfort enters into the situation.
+Actors appear for what they are: paid performers in costume; the audience catches a glimpse of itself as a group of consumers paying for a pleasurable experience.
-The epic drama shows the possibility of what Benjamin calls a "lasting alienation," by which the effects of the dramatic interruption persevere "through thought" to estrange the audience from their own immediate socio-economic contexts [@benjamin_author_1983, 99-102].
+Epic drama further shows the possibility of what Benjamin calls a "lasting alienation," by which the effects of the dramatic interruption can persevere beyond theater.
+Instead of creating the illusion of mimesis, art of this sort reveals uncomfortable truths about the human condition [@benjamin_author_1983, 99-102].

-Put into traditional Marxist terms, the dilemma of robotics---automated machinery of thought and war---rests on a nuanced understanding of production: authorship, creation, making, poiesis.
-Even in those cases when authors are free to produce texts without duress, they cannot chose chose the means of their production.
+Put into traditional Marxist terms, the dilemma of robotics---automated machinery of thought and war---rests on a nuanced understanding of production and its cognates: authorship, technique, creation, craft, making, poiesis.
+Even in those cases when authors write freely, without duress, they cannot chose chose the means of writing.
+Neither do readers wholly determine the contexts of meaning making.
 "The means of production do not depend on the free will," Marx wrote [@marx_collected_1976, 181; @winner_autonomous_1978, 83].
-It is not enough therefore to be a free producer of commodities.
-One must be free to produce *the ways of producing*.
-Technique, understood as a pattern of making, is given.
-It exist a priori, as an assemblage of previous social, economic, and infrastructural commitments.
-Langdon Winner, a contemporary theorist of science and technology, explains that modes of both production and consumption are "strongly conditioned or informed by a technological inheritance."
+It is not enough therefore to be an independent producer of commodities, a free agent.
+One must be free also to produce new *ways of producing*.
+Otherwise, technics---the patterns of making---are a given.
+They exist a priori, an assemblage of preordained social, economic, and infrastructural commitments.
+Langdon Winner, a contemporary theorist of science and technology, calls it the "conditioning of technological inheritance" [@winner_autonomous_1978, 83].
 It is a soft, suggestive kind of a determinism.
-Where it is possible to review one's commitment to specific socio-technological arrangements, it is difficult to do so [@winner_autonomous_1978; @winner_artifacts_1980].
+One can, with critical distance review one's commitment to specific socio-technological arrangements, but it is difficult [@winner_autonomous_1978; @winner_artifacts_1980].
 I did not, for example, chose to write in this way, in this format, using these words, in this manner, on this machine.
-The commitments embodies in the technics of writing in this way are not entirely my own.
-But to opt out in some way I would have to not only recreate a new style of writing, the provenance of poets, but also to reconstruct the implements of literary writing, reading, and dissemination.
-I must become a maker, but to what extent?
-The allure of maker culture, seen today in the communities dedicated to recreating, in Oswald Spengler's words, *the tactics of daily living*---the making of one's own clothes, the building one's own furnishing, the pickling one's own conserves---can be seen as a contemporary revolt against worsening conditions of totalizing technological inheritance.
+The commitments embodied in the technics of writing in this way are not entirely my own.
+But to opt out in some way I would have to not only recreate a new *style* of writing---the provenance of poets---but also to reconstruct the *implements* of writing, reading, and the dissemination of literary texts.
+To what extent is it possible to become a maker of textual technology?
+The allure of maker culture, seen today in the communities dedicated to the recreation of, in Oswald Spengler's words, *the tactics of daily living*---the making of one's own clothes, the building one's own furnishings, the pickling one's own conserves---can be seen as a contemporary revolt against the tyranny of received technological inheritance.

-I return then to the subject of literary technique and its relation to the changing conditions of textual technology.
+I return to the subject of literary technics and their relation to the changing conditions of textual technology.
+Even if we break with Marx and Benjamin on the primacy of production, we are still forced to acknowledge the relationship between labor and poiesis.
+To write is to create, and to create is to work.
+I am interested here in taking the formalist research program to its logical conclusion.
+The notion of literary technics identifies the kind of labor involved.
+Our ability to recognize literary devices like Lubbock's "telling the story in first person" or the "autobiographic device" points to the craft of fiction (and any writing, for that matter).
+What we lose in the passage from the novel to the book, we gain in the understanding of how the thing is made.
+This process must include all aspects of literary production, from diegetic details internal to the narrative world to extra-diegetic particulates---rules, norms, practices, and technologies---that govern interpretation.

+There will be nothing new in this sentiment for a medieval scholar or the scholar of antiquity.
+The farther removed we are historically from the object of analysis, the more complete our description of the material contexts.
+Thus to understand the palimpsests of Medieval Spain for example we must know something (among many things) about the physical properties of parchment, the storage and the circulation of codices, and the practices of reading and authorial patronage---all before the advent of the Gutenberg press.
+Mechanized type disrupts these patterns significantly, although the modern reader has the luxury of taking print for granted.
+The material conditions associated with the Gutenberg press are simply assumed to be known and transparent.
+The book and the novel for Lubbock are synonymous.
+I would not be the first scholar to point out the dangers of ignoring the material specificity of the contemporary textual conditions.
+Johanna Drucker, Jerome McGann, Katherine Hayles, and Wendy Chun have all made a similar case at one time or another [@drucker_digital_2001; @mcgann_radiant_2001; @chun_enduring_2008;
+@hayles_how_2012].
+The analysis of the computational metaphor brings attention to the gravity of the situation.
+Simulated text appears to us in the guise of the print metaphor.
+By such means one system of symbolic exchange is subsumed by another.
+We would like to believe, with Lubbock and Benjamin, in the power of literary analysis to construct a bridge from ideology to material context: from thought to thing, from novel to book, from words and sentences to shape and design.
+The simulation seals the diegetic, intra-textual world within the device, further isolating symbolic exchange from the exchange of commodities.
+It further prevents us from the already difficult task of examining the particulates of received technological inheritance: "to scrutinize that technics give to life, and to make new choices on the basis of that critique" [@winner_autonomous_1978, 83].
+We strain to understand the affordances of simulated print, where the underlying material foundations have long switched to glass and silicon.

+Habit hides the peculiarity of our everyday interfaces with the digital word.
+We read at the surface; we etch inscriptions deep within the bowels of a machine.
+When enacted on the level of the physical device, formal estrangement and interruption can parallel the practice of exegesis in literary theory.
+The unpacking of literal devices that produce meaning reveals internals that structure the reading experience made opaque through artifice and habituation.
+It is at this outer level of analysis, the formalist concern with literary technique as a system of symbolic exchange intersects with the political concern with the technics of the book as a token on the commodities market.

+Once we are able to perceive literature and computation both as systems of symbolic exchange, we are able to regain a measure of personal agency lost to the apparent mechanization of thought through ubiquitous robotics.
 It is tempting to think of personal computers as glorified calculators.
 That is often the popular image of computing, one that highlights the machine's ability to calculate.
 The computer reduces culture to ones and zeroes (or so goes the story), thereby diminishing the human experience.[^ln1-pop] There is some truth to that position, but I would like to argue here that the